Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Red Cuillin near Sligachan © The Luxury Travelers

 H – SLIGACHAN OLD BRIDGE – The Old Sligachan Bridge was built between 1810-1818 by engineer Thomas Telford.
 It was replaced by the new bridge next to it, and the old bridge is open to pedestrians only.
 There is a legend behind the Sligachan Bridge, that if you dip your face in the river below for 7 seconds and then let it dry naturally, you will get eternal beauty.
-So, if you believe in legends, mind that the water is freezing cold 😊
+So, if you believe in legends, keep in mind that the water is freezing cold!

 Old Sligachan Bridge © The Luxury Travelers